CGirdlestone/ECS/README.md

     World world;

-With regards to components, ensure they inherit from `<IComponent>` (no methods defined) and don't create a constructor.
-<del> I intend to implement forwarding of arguments to allow components to be fully constructed whilst adding it to an entity.
-At the moment, it has to be done after the empty component is added to the entity. </del>

-Arguments can now be supplied
-when adding the component.

-    struct YourComponent : IComponent
-    {
-      ...
-    };
+Components are not required to inherit from any common interface.
+When adding a component, you can supply arguments which will be forwarded to the component's constructor.
 To create an entity, use the `<CreateEntity>` method.
 This will either create a totally fresh entity, or it will recycle an entity id from a pool of discarded ids.

-    uint64_t entity = world.CreateEntity();
+    auto entity = world.CreateEntity();

 Component types are registered on first use, and components can be added thusly.